lightoftwelve/TeamFlowPro/README.md

 - **Add a Role**: Add a new role with specified details into the database.
 - **Add an Employee**: Users can add a new employee's details to the database.
 - **Update an Employee Role**: Modify the role of an existing employee in the database.
+- **View Employees by Manager**: Displays a list of employees reporting to a specific manager.
+- **Update Managers**: Allows modifying the manager an employee reports to.
+- **Remove an Employee**: Deletes an employee from the database.
+- **Delete a Role**: Removes a role from the database.
+- **Delete a Department**: Deletes a department from the database.
+- **View Department Budget**: Displays the utilized budget of a specific department.

 ## Usage Guide
 1. **Installation**: